0xd00dz/awesome-ics-protocols-scripts-learning/README.md

 ### Harden Nodes
 Do you want to prevent the attacker from writing to the RogueTemp node?
 I challenge you to try it!
 Edit server.py and look for the line of code you need to modify.

+Rerun server.py and attacker.py to see if your hardening was successful